shreyasvinaya/CS-F301-POPL-VAE-Comparison/README.md

 > Where is the POPL angle in it?

 * We are specifically exploring two of the guidelines given to us: reliability and easy-of-use
-* This study will assess the differences in the two languages chosen - Rust and Python, and we will profile the code to detect bottlenecks
-* We are implementing modules common to quantum computing algorithms in order to create a makeshift library, providing **ease-of-use**

 > Was it solved before?
 How is your solution different?